$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Introduction

 This conjecture is quite strong: if $M$ is a compact arithmetic hyperbolic surface arising from a quaternion division algebra over $\Q$, then the bound $\|g\|_{\infty} \ll_{\e} \lambda_g^{\e}$ implies the generalised Lindel\"{o}f hypothesis for certain $L$-functions, since Hecke--Maa\ss{} cusp forms evaluated at distinguished points are essentially equal to central values of $L$-functions by Waldspurger's formula \cite{Wal85}.
 If true, \hyperref[conj:IS]{Conjecture \ref*{conj:IS}} is essentially sharp \cite[Theorem 1]{Mil10}; moreover, the assumption that $M$ be a \emph{surface} is necessary, since there are compact Riemannian manifolds with negative sectional curvature of dimension greater than $2$ for which there exist subsequences of Laplacian eigenfunctions whose $L^{\infty}$-norms exhibit power growth \cite[Theorem 1]{Mil11}.

 Towards this conjecture, the only direct unconditional progress that has been made up until now is for Hecke--Maa\ss{} cusp forms on arithmetic hyperbolic surfaces, for which Iwaniec and Sarnak have proven the sup-norm bound $\|g\|_{\infty} \ll_{\e} \lambda_g^{5/24 + \e}$ \cite[Theorem 0.1]{IS95}, while Marshall has proven the $L^4$-norm bound $\|g\|_4 \ll \lambda_g^{3/56}$ \cite[Corollary 1.2]{Mar16a} for compact arithmetic hyperbolic surfaces arising from quaternion division algebras\footnote{Marshall's $L^4$-norm bound is a corollary of bounds he attains for the $L^2$-norm of geodesic restrictions of Hecke--Maa\ss{} cusp forms, as work of Blair and Sogge \cite[Theorem 1.1]{BS17} (building on earlier work of Bourgain \cite{Bou09}) relates such geodesic restriction bounds to $L^4$-norm bounds.}.
-The $L^4$-norm bound with exponent $\delta(4) = 3/304$ obtained in \hyperref[thm:L4]{Theorem \ref*{thm:L4}} for the finite volume (but noncompact) orbifold $\Gamma \backslash \Hb$ gives more than a six-fold improvement on the exponent $\delta(2,4) = 1/16$ of Sogge's $L^4$-norm bound for compact surfaces and more than a five-fold improvement on the exponent $3/56$ of Marshall's $L^4$-norm bound for compact arithmetic hyperbolic surfaces arising from quaternion division algebras.
+The $L^4$-norm bound with exponent $\delta(4) = 3/304$ obtained in \hyperref[thm:L4]{Theorem \ref*{thm:L4}} for $\Gamma \backslash \Hb$ and in \hyperref[thm:L4modified]{Theorem \ref*{thm:L4modified}} for $\Gamma_0(q) \backslash \Hb$ and $\Gamma^D \backslash \Hb$ gives more than a six-fold improvement on the exponent $\delta(2,4) = 1/16$ of Sogge's $L^4$-norm bound for compact surfaces and more than a five-fold improvement on the exponent $3/56$ of Marshall's $L^4$-norm bound for compact arithmetic hyperbolic surfaces arising from quaternion division algebras.